Uncovering the Social Interaction in Swarm Intelligence with Network Science: In-depth Case Study: Examining the Particle Swarm Optimization algorithm

 \subsubsection{Experimental Design}

-To investigate the extent to which the interaction diversity assess the swarm at each iteration, we systematically examined the swarm using different topologies that lead the swarm to behave differently.
-We employ different connected $k$-regular graphs~(i.e., graphs that nodes have $k$ links) as the swarm communication topology with $k$ equal to $2$, $4$, $5$, $6$, $7$, $8$, $9$, $10$, $20$, $30$, $40$, $50$, $60$, $70$, $80$, $90$, and $100$ (special cases are: $k=2$, ring topology; $k=4$, von Neumann topology; and $k=100$, global topology).
-Here we consider a distinct group of four benchmark functions $F_2$, $F_6$, $F_{14}$, and $F_{19}$ from the CEC'2010 set which possess varied characteristics and cover major aspects of optimization problems such as multi-modality and non-separability\cite{benchmark_2010}.
-In all experiments, we set the number of dimensions to $1000$ and, when applicable, the degree of non-separability $m$ to $50$; and define the swarm with $100$ particles that are updated according to Eq.~\eqref{eq:pso_constricted} with $c_{1} = 2.05$, $c_{2} = 2.05$\cite{clerc2002}.
+To investigate the extent to which the interaction diversity assesses the swarm at each iteration, we systematically examined the swarm using different topologies that lead the swarm to behave differently.
+We employ different connected $k$-regular graphs~(i.e., graphs in which nodes have $k$ links) as the swarm communication topology with $k$ ranging from $2$ to $100$.
+Here we consider a distinct group of four benchmark functions $F_2$, $F_6$, $F_{14}$, and $F_{19}$ from the CEC'2010 \cite{cec2010}.
+In all experiments, we set the number of dimensions to $1000$ and, when applicable, the degree of non-separability $m$ to $50$; and set the swarm size to $100$ particles.

 We analyze the relationship between ${\rm ID}$ and fitness improvement over time; thus we define fitness improvement $f_\Delta(t)$ at iteration $t$ as the speed at which the fitness $f_g(t)$ of the swarm changes between the two immediate iterations $t$ and $t-1$ as follows: $f_\Delta(t) = \frac{f_g(t) - f_g(t-1)}{f_g(t-1)}$, where $f_g(t)$ is the global best fitness of the swarm at iteration $t$.
-In the simulations, we set as the stopping criterion whether the maximum number of iterations, $t_{max}=10000$, is reached or the swarm converged at iteration $t_s$.
+In the simulations, we set as stopping criterion either a maximum number of iterations $t_{max}=10000$ is reached or the swarm has converged at iteration $t_s$.
 We define that a swarm converged at iteration $t_s$ if the global best fitness does not improve, that is, if $f_\Delta(t) < 10^{-5}$, until iteration $t_s+\delta$ with $\delta=500$.
 For each considered swarm topology, we run a PSO implementation $30$ times while measuring ${\rm ID}$ and $f_\Delta$ at each iteration in each execution.